Economic Activities in Russia: Primary, Secondary, Tertiary, and Quaternary

 The military is a strong example of different economic activities working together.
 In the primary sector, resources are extracted for military use, like metals for weapons.
 The secondary sector focuses on manufacturing military equipment, such as tanks and aircraft.
 The tertiary sector includes services provided by the military, like logistics and training.
 The quaternary sector involves research and development for new technologies, while the quinary sector deals with high-level military strategy and decision-making.

-In 2023, Russia’s military expenditure was about 109,454.4 million US dollars, which is 4.05% of its GDP.
-The active military force consists of 1,100,000 personnel.
-This means there are about 22.3 active military members for every 1,000 people in the country.
+As of 2024, Russia’s military expenditure was about $149 billion, equal to roughly 7.1% of its GDP (SIPRI).
+The active military force consists of around 1,100,000 personnel, or about 7.6 active military members for every 1,000 people in the country.

 Biggest company in Russia